Tess Madgen: WNBL

 Madgen resigned with the team for the 2011/2012 season in June 2011 and was with Bengido in the 2011/2012 season.
 She was named the club's Most Valuable Player.
 In January 2012, she made a clutch shot for her team that helped them beat Canberra.
 In the Canberra game, she scored 14 points.
-Spirit coach Bernie Harrower said of efforts to re-sign her: "There’s no doubt about that.
-She’s probably on most people’s shopping list.
-She is very unlucky to miss out on the Opals squad this year and she’s been able to do that by playing with us.
-For her to play in Bendigo she’s not playing behind anyone else, she’s the superstar of our team.
-If she goes to Bulleen there’s certainly people ahead of her there, and she then has to take a step backwards.
-You do what you can to keep your players and if they’re not happy playing with you and want to move on, well there’s not much you can do about that.
-She’s certainly a required player for us and someone we desperately want to keep."
+Spirit coach Bernie Harrower said of efforts to re-sign her: "There's no doubt about that.
+She's probably on most people's shopping list.
+She is very unlucky to miss out on the Opals squad this year and she's been able to do that by playing with us.
+For her to play in Bendigo she's not playing behind anyone else, she's the superstar of our team.
+If she goes to Bulleen there's certainly people ahead of her there, and she then has to take a step backwards.
+You do what you can to keep your players and if they're not happy playing with you and want to move on, well there's not much you can do about that.
+She's certainly a required player for us and someone we desperately want to keep."
 She did not resign with Bendigo for the 2012/2013 season.
 Bulleen was believed to have been trying to recruit her to play for them as some of their players had played with Madgen on the Australian Institute of Sport team, including Liz Cambage and Rachel Jarry.

+TBA

+In 2023, Madgen helped the Northern Kāhu win the Tauihi Basketball Aotearoa championship.